Why are England wearing blue kits for the World Cup final?

 That means that Jorge Vilda’s team will play in their red home strip, with dark blue shorts and socks.

-While England might be expected to then wear their traditional white shirts, the Lionesses’ home kit now includes blue shorts after lobbying from players over concerns about wearing white during their periods.
+While England might be expected to then wear their traditional white shorts, the Lionesses’ home kit now includes dark blue shorts after lobbying from players over concerns about wearing white during their periods.

 The matching shorts necessitates a change: England will wear their light blue away kit for the final, with white socks.